George the Hagiorite: Biography

-In the gradually increasing polarity of the patriarchates of Rome and Constantinople that preceded the East-West Schism and the dénouement of 1054, the position of Georgian churchmen, and especially that of the Iviron monastery, was more lenient than the Greek (the other notable exceptions were Patriarch Peter III of Antioch and Metropolitan John III of Kiev).
-George was one of the few clerics in the Byzantine world who had deplored Michael I Cerularius’s stance towards the Western brethren aloud, and asserted, in 1064, in the presence of the Byzantine emperor Constantine X the inerrancy of the Roman church.
+George took a considerably more moderate position toward the Western Church than most Eastern hierarchs during the East–West Schism of 1054.
+In 1064, in the presence of Byzantine Emperor Constantine X, he stated that he did not regard the Latin practice of the Eucharist as heretical.
+Nevertheless, he considered the Filioque heretical and translated the anti-Latin works of Photius I of Constantinople into Georgian.
+In the Synaxarion he manually copied, Photius is honored as a saint.

-Although George declined Bagrat IV's repeated urges to lead the Georgian church, he, in 1057/8, took up the royal invitation to return to Georgia for five years.
-There, he initiated reforms in the Georgian church that were to contribute to a cleansed ecclesiastic hierarchy and regulate its relations with the increasingly strengthening royal authority.
-On his way back to Greece, George visited Constantinople and obtained the imperial decree for the education of Georgian students at Athos.
+Although George declined Bagrat IV's repeated requests to lead the Georgian church, he, in 1057/8, accepted the royal invitation to return to Georgia for five years.
+There, he initiated reforms in the Georgian church that contributed to a cleansed ecclesiastical hierarchy and regulated its relations with the increasingly powerful royal authority.
+On his way back to Greece, George visited Constantinople and obtained an imperial decree for the education of Georgian students at Athos.
 He did not reach his destination, however, and died at Athens on 29 June 1065.
 The Athonite monks interred him at the Iviron monastery.

 George the Hagiorite was subsequently canonized by the Georgian Orthodox Church and is remembered annually on 10 July.